sciZer0/7/v/README.md

 <h3 align="center">Problem 5</h3>

+   - About Real Transaction-Fees
+   - About the Most Valuable Assets

 Fundamental Problem 5 is that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.